My shopping cart

 There are two styles of nibs that help accentuate your handwriting with line variation.
 The italic nib, instead of having a round ball-shaped tip, has a rectangular-shaped tip.
 This type of nib provides a thicker downstroke and a thinner horizontal line.
 The automatic line variation instantly adds flair to your everyday writing.

 Like an italic nib, a flex nib also produces line variation.
 Gentle pressure applied to the tines yield a thicker swell of ink.
 This type of nib is tricky to get accustomed to, especially if you're new to fountain pens.
+Learn how to write with flex nib fountain pens here.
 Aside from the steeper learning curve, flex nibs are a lot of fun and result in gorgeous handwriting with a classic Copperplate or Spencerian style.

 Ink is the blood of the pen and an important component to upgrading your handwriting.
 With so many varieties of fountain pen ink, there's a color and type of ink for everyone.
 Lefties should be concerned about fast-drying ink to prevent accidental smudging.
 Certain inks have visually impressive properties like shading, sheen, and shimmer.
 Get a higher level of enjoyment from your handwriting practice by using your favorite color ink.